AdamikHQ/adamik-mcp-server/README.md

 ### Example 1: Query Cosmos Address

 ```
-Query: Can you get my cosmos address cosmos1yvuhqg73fdzxvam9sj7mazfa38gpn7ulsavh7s?
-Can you check first Adamik API documentation to get the right path?
+Query: Can you get balances of my cosmos address cosmos1yvuhqg73fdzxvam9sj7mazfa38gpn7ulsavh7s?
+Can you check first Adamik API documentation to learn how to use it?
 ```

 ### Example 2: Starknet Transaction

 ```
 Query:
-- Can you check first the Adamik API documentation to get the right path?
+- Can you check first the Adamik API documentation to learn how to use it?
-- Can you send using my starknet account 0x05e1dfe469A9b7a504cA84102359467453aE530cFB5Ec70FF4239f91e964A08e 0.02 STRK  to 0x06D67f670BccF07213f8435bBa34EBDB076d5F129147374860e1DDC3C9eCbc1C? just encode the transaction, sign it without broadcasting it ?
+- Can you send using my starknet account 0x05e1dfe469A9b7a504cA84102359467453aE530cFB5Ec70FF4239f91e964A08e 0.02 STRK to 0x06D67f670BccF07213f8435bBa34EBDB076d5F129147374860e1DDC3C9eCbc1C?
+Just encode the transaction and sign it, without broadcasting it
 ```

 ## Features